LukeGrahamLandry/franca/examples/os/README.md

 - gpu
 - check for needs_reset flag when waiting for virt queue
 - make volatile pointers less painful in my language
-- accel-hvf and vzf use 100% cpu when spinning in wfi
 - vzf: sometimes you don't get the `>>>` prompt until you hit a key
 - why does mmap die sometimes??
-- replace the web demo with the userspace part of the os so i don't have two hacky subsets of libc
 - be able to spawn a thread that's disallowed from using specific libc functions. ie. my compiler's codegen thread needs mmap+futex+exit and nothing else
 - rest of the libc functions needed for all my tests:
 ```
    "unlinkat",
    "wait4", "pipe", "mkstemp", "dup2",
-   "renameat",
    "readlinkat", "mkdirat",
    "sigaction",
    "localtime_r",